nmaguiar/openaf-docs/docs/guides/cheat-sheet/openaf-programming.md

 You can learn more how to interactively ask for user input in OpenAF in:

 * [How to - Use ask](../../howto/Use-ask.md)

+## Continue learning

+To continue you can check some base OpenAF concepts in [Concepts](../../concepts/index.md).
+You don't need to know them all but it will get you up-to-speed on some functionality you might be more interested on.

+You can check the [how-to guides](../../howto/index.md) that expand on the base core functionaly cover on the previous chapters.

+You also have some [specific guides](../../guides/index.md) for specific functionality.
+The [beginner guides](../../guides/beginner/) are a great place to start.

+And lastly you can search this site (on the top search bar) and check the comprehensive [reference](../../reference/index.md).